Valikahn/Calorie-Intake-Guide/README.md

 Bugs & Issues
 -------------
-Please feel free to report any bugs or issues to us, email to: PiraticaTractatori@protonmail.ch or open issues on Github.
+Please feel free to report any bugs or issues to us, email to: git@insentrica.net or open issues on Github.